avkhimen/CWGAN-GP-image-generation/README.md

-# COnditional Wasserstein GAN for Synthetic Image Generation
+# Conditional Wasserstein GAN for Synthetic Image Generation

 Conditional Wasserstein GAN with gradient penalty for the generation of synthetic images.

 ## Description

 MNIST dataset was used to train the conditional WGAN.
 Gradient Penalty was also implemented.

+Run the cells in sequence in jupyter notebook.
+Final cell contains code to create synthetic image conditioned on a label.

 ## Getting Started